ecmwf/metview-docs/docs/api/functions/second_derivative_y.rst

    When ``mode`` is "felem":

-   * a **finite-element** technique is used, and the the first derivative operator is invoked twice
+   * a **finite-element** technique is used, and the first derivative operator is invoked twice
    * works with (regular and reduced) latitude-longitude and Gaussian grids
    * no missing values are allowed in ``fs``!
    * the computations are performed by using :func:`regrid` with the nabla="scalar_gradient" option twice in a row